fosskers/aura/doc/source/design.rst

 Preface
 =======

-This is a design document for version 2 of `Aura
-<https://github.com/fosskers/aura>`__.
-Note that specifications are written in
+This is a design document for version 2 of `Aura`_.
+Note that specifications are written in present tense, as in, “Aura does this” even if at the time of writing those features aren’t implemented yet.
-present tense, as in, "Aura does this" even if at the time of writing those features aren't implemented yet.
-This is to ensure that the document can act as a reference for Aura's behaviour post-release.
+This is to ensure that the document can act as a reference for Aura’s behaviour post-release.

 Mission Statement
 =================